Brief History of Japanese Knot Tying

 Books

-Do you like to learn in an old way?
+Do you like to learn in a more traditional way?
 Then you can start your shibari journey by reading books about knot tying and books about Japanese culture.
-Once you better understand the local culture, your sexual experience will become more meaningful.
+Once you better understand the local culture, your experience will become more meaningful.

 Traveling